Chrismettal/PiPLC/README.md

 1. You are going to need a fresh installation of [Raspberry Pi OS](https://www.raspberrypi.com/software/) on your Pi 4.
 There is an official [getting started guide](https://www.raspberrypi.com/documentation/computers/getting-started.html) that is being kept up to date, so the first steps are not further described here.

 2. Execute `git clone https://github.com/chrismettal/OpenPLC_v3` on your Pi.
+This will clone a forked version of the OpenPLC runtime that contains some changes to make it compatible with PiPLC.
+Should these changes get merged, this link will be changed to point to the official version.

 3. `cd OpenPLC_v3` to enter the just cloned folder